All Episodes

 So what do you do?

-And you you start you start focusing on the illegal immigrant, which you really don't like to do either, because uh, you know, they do their best to hide the fact that illegals are prone to crime in this country.
+You ignore the story and you start focusing on the illegal immigrant, which you really don't like to do either because they do their best to hide the fact that illegals are prone to crime in this country.

 Fred in Chicago, I'm glad you called, sir.

-I really appreciate your patience, and welcome to the EIB network.
+I really appreciate your patience and welcome to the EIB network.

 Hello, Rush.